EOSIO/welcome/docs/04_protocol/01_consensus_protocol.md

 `block_num` | `uint32_t` | block number (sequential counter value since genesis block 0)
 `ref_block_prefix` | `uint32_t` | lower 32 bits of `id`; used to prevent replay attacks

 Some of the block fields are known in advance when the block is created, so they are added during block initialization.
-Others are computed and added during block finalization, such as the merkle root hashes for transactions and actions, the block number and block ID, the signature of the producer that created and signed the block, etc.
+Others are computed and added during block finalization, such as the merkle root hashes for transactions and actions, the block number and block ID, the signature of the producer that created and signed the block, etc. (see [Network Peer Protocol: 3.1.
+Block ID](03_network_peer_protocol.md#31-block-id))

 ## 5.2.
 Block Production